bholben/Iron-Yard-Index/README.md

 # Iron-Yard-Index
 *An index of Iron Yard repositories*

-The following repos were created during the front-end engineering bootcamp at The Iron Yard.
-They contain homework assignments and projects.
+The following repos were created during the 12-week front-end engineering bootcamp at The Iron Yard.
+They contain homework assignments and projects with links to deployed sites.
 As used below, the word 'Technologies' means languages, frameworks, libraries, plugins, packages, pre-processors, tools, methodologies, etc.

-## Dynamic Pages - CSS & Javascript
+## Group Projects

 **Final Project is in a private repo**
 Small business accounting app - similar to QuickBooks.
 3 week group project with a Rails back end.